-If your child does not get a place in the main allocation or reallocation process, they will continue to be considered for any places which may become available until the end of the Autumn term 2025.
-If you still want your child to be considered for any vacancies in community or voluntary controlled schools from the start of the spring term onwards, you should contact the School Admissions and Appeals Team to put your child's name on a waiting list by 7 January 2026.
+If your child does not get a place in the main allocation or reallocation process, they will continue to be considered for any places which may become available until the end of the Autumn term 2026.
+If you still want your child to be considered for any vacancies in community or voluntary controlled schools from the start of the spring term onwards, you should contact the School Admissions and Appeals Team to put your child's name on a waiting list by 5 January 2027.

-From 7 January 2026, only children on the waiting list will be considered.
+From 5 January 2027, only children on the waiting list will be considered.
 Vacancies will always be allocated by applying the Admissions Policy.
 Length of time on the waiting list will not be a factor.

-Westmorland and Furness General Admissions Policy 2025/2026 Community and Voluntary Controlled Schools
+Westmorland and Furness General Admissions Policy 2026/2027 - Community and Voluntary Controlled Schools

 Where there are more applications than places available at a community or voluntary controlled school for entry to all year groups except Year 12, applications will be prioritised using the criteria below.
-They will be applied in conjunction with explanatory notes 1-7 which form part of the policy.
+They will be applied in conjunction with explanatory notes 1 - 8 which form part of the policy.

-- Children looked after, i.e. in public care, giving priority, if necessary, to the youngest child(ren); children who were previously looked after; and children who were previously looked after outside of England - see note 1. - 2.
-Children living in the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of admission see notes 2, 3 and 4. - 3.
-Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the Local Authority either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the Local Authority as the next nearest with a place available or (b) the school is named in the sibling's Education, Health and Care Plan (EHCP) see notes 2, 3 and 5. - 4.
-Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measurement between the centre of the pupil's home address and a common point on the school site as determined by the Local Authority see notes 6 and 7. - 5.
-Children living outside the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of their admission see notes 2, 3 and 4. - 6.
-Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measurement between the centre of the pupil's home address and a common point on the school site as determined by the Local Authority see notes 6 and 7.
+- 1. Children looked after, i.e. in public care, giving priority, if necessary, to the youngest child(ren); children who were previously looked after; and children who were previously looked after outside of England. - 2.
+Children living in the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of admission. - 3.
+Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the Local Authority either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the Local Authority as the next nearest with a place available or (b) the school is named in the sibling's Education, Health and Care Plan (EHCP). - 4.
+Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measurement between the centre of the pupil's home address and a common point on the school site as determined by the Local Authority. - 5.
+Children living outside the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of their admission. - Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measurement between the centre of the pupil's home address and a common point on the school site as determined by the Local Authority.